NeeravSood/AllMark-ReadME/README.md

 ## 12. Limitations and Responsible Use

-AllMark Gate is designed to **reduce risk** and help organizations detect and deter fraud.
+AllMark Verification Tool is designed to **reduce risk** and help organizations detect and deter fraud.
 It does not guarantee prevention of every possible attack and should be part of a layered security approach.

 ### Recommended complementary controls